 Tinashe “Nasty” (2024)

-Jordan Adetunji’s hit track “KEHLANI,” produced by Cash Cobain, is another example of a modern Reese Bass.
+Jordan Adetunji’s hit track “KEHLANI,” produced by Cash Cobain, is another example of a modern Reese-style Bass.
 Cash Cobain has created a super distinctive sound that often features a variation of this Reese bass.

 PS: Check out how to recreate this kind of bass sound in SubLab XL here.